 Management makes use of experts in specific areas when preparing the Authority's financial statements.
 We also use experts to assist us to obtain sufficient appropriate audit evidence on specific items of account.

-Item of account Management's expert Our expert Property Plant and Equipment District Valuer Services None, although we may use third party evidence provided by Gerald Eve via the NAO to support our challenge of valuation assumptions.
-Pensions Hymans Robertson PWC (Consulting actuary appointed by the NAO)
+Item of account Management's expert Our expert Property, Plant and Equipment District Valuer Services Third party evidence provided via the NAO to support out challenge of valuation assumptions.
+Pensions Hymans Robertson PwC (Consulting actuary appointed by the NAO)